 We cannot predict the effect, if any, of future sales of shares of our Class A Common Stock, or the availability of shares for future sales, on the market price of our Class A Common Stock.
 Sales of substantial amounts of these shares of our Class A Common Stock, or the perception that these sales could occur, may harm prevailing market prices for our Class A Common Stock.
-As of February 29, 2004, there were 10,009,150 shares of outstanding Class A Common Stock, a combined total of 638,776 outstanding shares of Class B and Class C Common Stock convertible into Class A Common Stock and an additional 4,000,000 shares of our Class A Common Stock reserved for issuance under our stock incentive plan.
+This prospectus covers the sale of [10,650,577] shares of our Class A Common Stock.
+In addition, 4,000,000 shares of our Class A Common Stock are reserved for issuance under our stock incentive plan.
+If any or all of the holders of our Class A Common Stock covered by this prospectus sell a large number of shares in the public market, the sale could reduce the market price of our Class A Common Stock and could impede our ability to raise future capital.